qt37t247/Horseshoe-crab-ddRAD/Genotype-climate/readme.md

 ## Compute genotype-climate association with gradientForest

-We calculate genotype-climate association with a modified R script ("*_Gradientforst.R") attached.
+We calculate genotype-climate association with a modified R script ("*_gradientforest.R") attached.

 R script can output important vairants, three pdf files for PCA, transformed genotype-climate association across the distribution ranges and the genomic offset.